Langoly is supported by our readers. We review products independently, but we may earn affiliate commissions if you buy through links on this page.

-The best apps to learn Swedish are Babbel and Pimsleur.
-That’s because these apps help you become conversational quickly.
-They also teach you to speak Swedish naturally, like native speakers!
+The best apps to learn Swedish are Babbel and Pimsleur because they help you become conversational quickly.
+They also teach you to speak Swedish naturally, like native speakers.

 According to the US State Department, Swedish is an easy language to learn for English speakers.
 That’s because of its linguistic and cultural similarities to English.
 In general, you can learn Swedish in 24-30 weeks.

 To see how long it will take you to learn Swedish, check out this fluency calculator.

 The best way to learn Swedish by yourself is to use high-quality language apps like Babbel, Pimsleur, and italki.
 These apps help you learn how to speak the language effectively.
 They also help you immerse yourself in Swedish no matter where you are.

 Babbel is an excellent app for learning Swedish.
 Its course guides you through the basics of the language and it helps you become conversational quickly.
 Overall, Babbel is one of the best apps to learn Swedish.

 Duolingo is a decent app for learning basic Swedish, but it won’t make you fluent in the language.
 If you’re looking to learn a few words and phrases, Duolingo is a great place to start.
 If you actually want to speak Swedish though, it’s better to use an app like Babbel.

 Swedish is definitely worth learning!
 Not only is it somewhat easy for English speakers to learn, you’ll also be able to understand Norwegian and Danish by speaking it.